Valalol/Star-Citizen-Navigation/README.md

 ## Contribute:
 ### How to contribute :

-Either send me a mp at Valalol#4360 or go to the github repository (https://github.com/Valalol/Star-Citizen-Navigation) fork the project, do your changements and submit a pull request for me to review it and maybe merge it with the main branch.
+Either send me a pm at Valalol#0001 or go to the github repository (https://github.com/Valalol/Star-Citizen-Navigation) fork the project, do your changements and submit a pull request for me to review it and maybe merge it with the main branch.

 ## License